vinayakvsv/biophysics170_finalproject/README.md

 # Setup
 1. We have a number of python packages to install
+2. For visualization, we will be running HiGlass from a docker container.
+See https://github.com/hms-dbmi/higlass/wiki for instructions
 2. We will be using the Dockerfile image from the 4DN Nucleosome consortium for HiC data.

 ## Notes
 1. Remove all existing docker containers: